jlundoe/scripts-for-reaper/README.md

 <br>
 <br>

-## JL_Adjust Item Volume (relative)
+## JL_Adjust Item Volume (trigger)
 Adjust volume of currently hovered Item.
 It needs to be an endless encoder set to relative mode, that outputs cc value <= 63 for decreasing values, and cc value >= 65 for increasing values.
+NB!
+This script works only together with the "Adjust Item Volume (listener) script".
+-- the listener script) in the config area below.
 <br>
 ###### User Config<br>
--- Float.
-Set the volume increment in dB (the value will either be added or subtracted depending on knob "scroll" direction)
+-- set the volume increment in Db (the value will either be added or subtracted depending on knob "scroll" direction).
+Decimals allowed. local volIncrement = 1

+-- paste in the deferloop scripts action ID (this is individual to all Reaper installs, so it needs to be done manually).

+-- adjust time interval threshold between ticks in ms, which defines when the undo point is created (a low value might create several undo points during the same knob motion)

 <br>
 <br>

+## JL_Adjust Item Volume (listener)
+The listener script connected to "Adjust Item Volume (trigger).

-## JL_Adjust Item Playrate (relative)
+## JL_Adjust Item Playrate (trigger)
 Adjust playrate of currently hovered Item.
 It needs to be an endless encoder set to relative mode, that outputs cc value <= 63 for decreasing values, and cc value >= 65 for increasing values.
+NB!
+This script works only together with the "Adjust Item Playrate (listener) script".
 <br>
 ###### User Config<br>
--- Float.
-Set the rate increment as float (the value will either be added or subtracted depending on knob "scroll" direction)
+-- set the rate increment as float (the value will either be added or subtracted depending on knob "scroll" direction)

+-- paste in the action ID from "Adjust Item Playrate (listener)".
+This is individual to all Reaper installs, so it needs to be done manually.

+-- adjust time interval threshold between ticks in ms, which defines when the undo point is created (a low value might create several undo points during the same knob motion)

 <br>
 <br>

+## JL_Adjust Item Playrate (listener)
+The listener script connected to "Adjust Item Playrate (trigger).

 ## Set custom height actions - envelopes and tracks
 ![custom height actions gif](/gifs/JL_Set%20custom%20height%20actions%20-%20envelopes%20and%20tracks.gif)